vaginessa/Saturn-Stealer/README.md

 • Verify the installation by executing python --version in CMD.

-• Download Mercury stealer.
+• Download Saturn stealer.

 • Extract the zip file.

-• Navigate to the Mercury Stealer folder and double click install.bat file.
+• Navigate to the Saturn Stealer folder and double click install.bat file.

 • After it downloads the requirement double click Builder.bat